A Dictionary of the Top Database Terms

 Update (of Product) – A Product that has been modified in a minor way, including but not limited to bug fixes, and has been furnished to Licensee under this Agreement.
 An Update is represented by a Product version number that increments to the right of the decimal point.

 Upgrade (of Product) – A Product that has been modified in a major way, and is released as a new version of the Product.
 An Upgrade is represented by a Product version number that increments to the left of the decimal point.

 Use – Storing, loading, installing, and/or running a Product, or displaying screens generated by a Product.

 User-defined Function – An application-specific SQL callable scalar or aggregate function written in C.

-Virtual Table – An SQL table that is defined through a set of application-specific, C functions that conform to a particular interface specification that allow a non-database data source (e.g., a device, etc.) to be accessed as if it was a conventional SQL table.
-This feature is no available in RDM Server.
+Virtual Table – An SQL table that is defined through a set of application-specific C functions that conform to a particular interface specification, allowing a non-database data source (e.g., a device, etc.) to be accessed as if it were a conventional SQL table.